johnnynunez/Mooncake/doc/en/vllm-integration.md

   "device_name": "erdma_0"
 }
 ```
-- "local_url": The IP address and port of the Prefill node
+- "local_url": The IP address and port of the Prefill node.
   - The port in the URL is used to communicate with etcd server for metadata.
-- "remote_url": The IP address and port of the Decode node
+- "remote_url": The IP address and port of the Decode node.
   - The port in the URL is used to communicate with etcd server for metadata.
-- "metadata_server": The etcd server of mooncake transfer engine
+- "metadata_server": The etcd server of mooncake transfer engine.
 - "protocol": The protocol to be used for data transmission. ("rdma/tcp")
-- "device_name": The device to be used for data transmission, required when "protocol" set to "rdma"
+- "device_name": The device to be used for data transmission, required when "protocol" set to "rdma".

 #### Prepare configuration file to Run Example over TCP